ldijkman/randomnerd_esp32_wifi_manager/README.md

 ---

-# Electra's Heart will Beat on Next Devices, Electra likes to have some BrainbCells like 4mb
+# Electra's Heart will Beat on Next Devices

+## Electra likes to have some BrainCells, 4mb makes her Happy

 ---